5 ways activated charcoal can benefit you

 When you think of charcoal, you may think of BBQs and roaring fires, but it can also have significant benefits to your health and wellbeing with very minimal effort.

 Activated charcoal has become increasingly popular over the last 12 months and one of the reasons its success has soared is the teeth whitening attributes it can produce.
-As seen all over Instagram, more and more people are jumping on the charcoal bandwagon and using it within their daily teeth brushing routine.
+As seen, all over Instagram, more and more people are jumping on the charcoal bandwagon and using it within their daily teeth brushing routine to whiten their teeth.

 Charcoal, in particular activated charcoal, has adhesive qualities that may sound scary but can easily remove stains, tartar and bacteria from small areas of the mouth that your brush may not otherwise reach.